Egg London

-Egg London or Egg LDN is an electronic dance music venue and nightclub based in Kings Cross, North London.
+Egg London or Egg LDN is a British electronic dance music venue and nightclub based in Kings Cross, North London.
 The venue has historically demonstrated a primary interest in techno and house music, however at present a variety of electronic dance music is regularly featured in addition to those genres.
-Egg London consists of three levels hosting five rooms: Basement, Main Room, Terrace, Loft and Cell 200.
-It has a capacity of 900 and is granted a 24-hour licence at weekends.
+Egg London consists of three levels hosting three rooms:, Main Room, Middle Floor, Loft and three outside spaces.
+It has a capacity of 1000 and is granted a 24-hour licence at weekends.
 In 2017 Egg London won DJ Magazine's Best of British award for 'Best Large Club'.

 History

 The club was founded by Laurence Malice and opened in May 2003.
+Long-standing promoter Ali Bee and former head of operations Sen Jay have come together to establish Chapter One Creations and have taken over from original Egg founder Laurence Malice as of 2024.
 Originally a Victorian warehouse, the building was purchased by Malice in 1997, where it was first used as the headquarters for his original brainchild, Trade.
 The name Egg is a reference to rebirth.

 Label

 What Came First is a new label dedicated to electronic music which was set up by the people behind Egg London club venue in 2016.
 What Came First aims to introduce rising new talents as well as working with established artists across a range of musical genres from techno to house and chill-out to alternative.